Towards Contextual Sensitive Data Detection: Experimental Setup

-\subsubsection{Type-contextualization}
+The core components of the mechanisms are type detection, reflection, and retrieval.
+Further details of the implementation of these components per mechanism are provided below.

+\paragraph{Type-contextualization}

 In the \underline{detection} step, given the well-defined nature of PII types, we parse the problem as a multiclass classification task over a taxonomy of personal identifiable types (e.g., \texttt{email\_address}, \texttt{generic\_identifier}) derived from GDPR \cite{gdpr} and UN OCHA guidelines \cite{OCHA2021Guidelines} (see the code repository for a complete list).
-The LLM is prompted with a column name and five values, to return only the most appropriate type or \texttt{None}.
+We devise a language model to classify the type of a table column (or return \texttt{None})~\cite{kayali2024chorus,shen2025enhancingdeidentificationpersonallyidentifiable}, by prompting it with the column name and five values.
 We consider zero-shot and fine-tuned approaches.
 The zero-shot method leverages the model's inherent ability to follow instructions, while the fine-tuned approach enhances performance by training the models on a synthetic dataset of 1,000 labeled columns.
 Fine-tuning is done using Low-Rank Adaptation \cite{LORA21_HU} for parameter efficiency.
-The models are optimized with AdamW for a single epoch using an 80/20 train-validation split.
+The models are trained for a single epoch using an 80/20 train-validation split.

 In the \underline{reflection} phase, the LLM re-evaluates each candidate column corresponding to types of interest within the context of the entire table.
-We provide the LLM with a markdown-formatted representation of the full table, including headers and five sample rows per column, along with the specific type detected for the target column and, if applicable, the entities of other columns which are detected as PII entities.
+We provide the LLM with a markdown-formatted representation of the full table, including headers and five sample rows per column, along with the specific type detected for the target column and, if applicable, the types of other columns which are detected as PII types.
 The LLM is then instructed to assign one of three contextual sensitivity levels: \texttt{non\_sensitive}, referring to information that cannot identify a person (e.g., aggregate data, organization names); \texttt{moderate\_sensitive}, referring to data that could potentially identify a person when combined with other attributes (e.g., demographics, partial information); and \texttt{high\_sensitive}, referring to data that definitively identifies a person (e.g., full name, email, national ID).